-Friday's Guest: J Brooke: "Denny and Me"
+Guest writer J Brooke: “Denny and Me”

 I had struggled for months with how to refer to Denny.
-When looking up “nonbinary names for nieces and nephews” I found “nephling” and “niephling” which sounded like referencing an infant, and the more popular “nibling” which seemed to liken Denny to a snack.
+When looking up “nonbinary names for nieces and nephews” I found “nephling” and “niephling,” which sounded like referencing an infant, and the more popular “nibling,” which seemed to liken Denny to a snack.

 While filling out DMV forms for my new state’s new driver’s license, my pen freezes above three gender choices: Male, Female…and X!
-40 years after my initial driver’s license, I’m offered X. Overenthusiastically over-inking, I obscure the box with a Rorschach-like blotch.
+Forty years after my initial driver’s license, I’m offered X. Overenthusiastically over-inking, I obscure the box with a Rorschach-like blotch.

 “Hey!
 CT has nonbinary driver’s licenses, does CA?”
 I text Denny.